DBarbosa15987/ees-benchmark/README.md

 This script utilizes the `pyperformance -b` command to individually run each selected test with RAPL.
 The resulting measurements will be stored in `measurementsGlobal.csv`.

 > [!CAUTION]
-> In case adjustments are needed in the `measure.sh` script, you might have to modify the `PY_PATH` variable to match your system's specifications.
+> In case adjustments are needed in the `measure.sh` script, you might have to modify the `PY_PATH_BASE` variable to match your system's specifications.
+> The versions specified in the `PYTHON_VERSION` should also be changed to suit your target versions to test.

 ### Meaning of the CSV file columns
 * **Language** : Programming language of the sorting algorithm;